krakend/krakend-documentation/authorization/revoking-tokens.md

 ---
 The API Gateway authorizes users that provide valid tokens according to your criteria, but at some point, you might want to change your mind and decide to **revoke JWT tokens that are still valid**.

 When are you going to need this?
 Examples of situations where you might need to revoke perfectly legit tokens:
 As a user, I want to log me out of all my devices.
 As an administrator, I want to kick out someone from the platform.
-As a software releaser, my new backend version requires new fields in the tokens, and I want all my sessions renegotiated again, or all users of a specific app (Android, iOS, Web app, etc.) has to be invalidated.
+As a software releaser, my new backend version requires new fields in the tokens.
+I want all my sessions renegotiated again, or all users of a specific app (Android, iOS, Web app, etc.) have to be invalidated.

 ## Storing blocked tokens using the bloom filter
 KrakenD integrates the [bloom filter](https://github.com/devopsfaith/bloomfilter) component that allows you to store in an optimized way tokens to revoke on the subsequent requests.

 When you enable the bloom filter, it inspects the payload of incoming JWT tokens to check if any of the configured fields in `TokenKeys` contains a blocked value.
 And if a blocked is found, access is not permitted.